Gan Garoo (Gan Guru) is a thematic zoo in Beit Shean valley. And it is the perfect attraction for families. But it has

 Each of us got several sticks with a piece of an apple, and we went to feed the parrots.
 Here is my daughter feeding two simultaneously.

 But you can not feed them too much.
-Thus after several times of getting new apples, a park staff member stopped giving us new apples.
+Thus after several times of getting new apples, a park staff member stopped giving us fresh apples.